MattC04/KNN-modeling-on-CA-Housing/README.md

-# California Housing Price Analysis and Prediction
+# KNN-Based Predictive Modeling for California Housing

 ## Overview
 This project focuses on the analysis and prediction of housing prices in California using a dataset from the 1990 California housing census.
 The goal is to provide insights into the factors affecting housing prices and to build predictive models using machine learning algorithms.